jimichanga77/StroopImageCreate/README.md

 I have tested this and works ok on my computer, but I am only beginning in python coding so use at your own risk.

-The new folder will now include an updated trials list (based on the original used) which will contain a new column with the image file names in.
+The new folder created for the images will include an updated trials list (based on the original used) which will contain a new column with the image file names in.